leikanger/leikanger.github.io/focus.md

 # Per R. Leikanger

-A short note about the author; Born 1985 in Norway, interest and passionately curious, in love with nature, music, and life.
-A digital artist, interested in creating beautiful solutions rather than quick-fixes.
-My youth was filled with outdoors life, music from the 70s, programming in C++, and skiing.

 My primary aim is to understand learning and autonmy to a level by which an autonomous agent can be implemented.

 ##### 2011 -- Kavli Institute for Systems Neuroscience/ Biology of Memory, NTNU